John Robert Hume: Later life

 The University of St Andrews conferred on Hume the degree of M.D. on 12 January 1816, and on 22 December 1819 he was admitted a licentiate of the Royal College of Physicians.
 On his own account, he had previously been in France with the Duke of Wellington.
 From half-pay, he was made an Inspector of Hospitals in 1820.

 Settling in London, Hume became personal physician to the Duke.
 His patients included Marianne Patterson in 1824, shortly to marry the Duke's brother Richard.
-He travelled with the Duke to St Petersburg in 1826, and was present at the Duke's duel with the Earl of Winchelsea, fought in 1829 as part of the Catholic Emancipation controversy.
+He travelled with the Duke to St Petersburg in 1826, and was present at the Duke's duel with the Earl of Winchilsea, fought in 1829 as part of the Catholic Emancipation controversy; he produced a detailed account of the duel.
 He was made a commissioner for the licensing of Middlesex asylums in 1828.

 Hume was created D.C.L. at Oxford on 13 June 1834, the Duke being then chancellor of the university.
 He was admitted a fellow of the College of Physicians on 9 July 1836, and on the following 1 September was appointed one of the metropolitan commissioners in lunacy.
 Following the resignation of William Frederick Chambers, Hume at this period also became Examining Physician to the East India Company.
 He was sufficiently well known to feature in the early writings of the Brontë family.

 Hume was attacked and defended in The Lancet of the later 1840s, with other commissioners of lunacy, accused of being bedridden with gout, and a "sinecurist"; though he was active in inspections.
 He subsequently became inspector general of hospitals, and was made C.B.
 16 August 1850.
 He died at his house in Curzon Street, Mayfair, London, on 1 March 1857, aged 75.